ukkiez/Dustforce-random-map-app/README.md

 # Random Map App (RMA)

-Inspired by the "RMC" plugin in Trackmania, this app automatically loads players into random Dustforce custom levels.
-The goal is to score as many points in the time limit.
-Where in Trackmania Author Medals give 1 point and Gold Medals give free skips, here it's SS'ing and Any%'ing levels.
+Inspired by the "RMC" plugin in Trackmania, this App automatically loads players into random Dustforce custom levels, and the goal is to score as many points in a given time limit.
+SS completions score 1 point each, and Any%'ing gives a free skip for that level.

 There's various settings to change the random level set and the rules of your runs.
 Features include: